dojo/docs/developer/design/loader.rst

 Owing to the asynchronous nature of the loader, sometimes the best technique to solve a loading problem is to let the loader proceed normally without any breakpoints and analyze the order of certain loader events like injecting, defining, or executing a module.
 The source version of the loader contains a tracing API to facilitate this debugging technique.
-What's more, the tracing API is public, so you can use it with your own code when circumstances warrent.
+What's more, the tracing API is public, so you can use it with your own code when circumstances warrant.

-The tracing API resides at the method trace of global require and any context require:
+The tracing API resides at require.trace for global require or any context require:

 .. code-block :: javascript